-- 11.1 As shown in the earlier diagram, illustrating behaviours and the potential range of preventative responses, secondary and tertiary levels of behaviour include more specialised intervention. - 11.2 Secondary prevention may be necessary where there has been a behaviour of concern, or an environment combined with other factors signals high risk of potential harmful behaviours.
-Secondary level responses may include educative work, screening using the AIM checklist, further assessment, and safety planning. - 11.3 Tertiary prevention describes interventions that are necessary when a child or young person displays harmful sexual behaviours which are violent or abusive.
-Tertiary level responses will include screening using the AIM checklist, a full AIM assessment to inform direct intervention and safety planning. - 11.4 Where there is a need for further intervention for a child or young person a Harmful Sexual Behaviour (HSB) referral form must be completed.
-A referral can be made by any person concerned that a child or young person is displaying harmful or problematic behaviour at any point provided the criteria is met.
-A referral form can be accessed by contacting HSBcoordinator@gov.gg.
-Any queries or referrals should also be made to the HSB Coordinator. - 11.5 Screening will be carried out in the first instance using the AIM checklist which will determine whether there is a need for bespoke educative work for the child/young person/family or a full AIM assessment.
-If required, the appropriate AIM assessment will be carried out to inform further intervention. - 11.6 Structured interventions are based on the harmful sexual behaviour itself and the developmental stage and learning ability of the child or young person.
-The interventions carried out consider factors that may have contributed to the harmful sexual behaviours, such as parenting, family, environmental factors, or any trauma they may have experienced. - 11.7 Risk management procedures will run alongside intervention.
-Containment of risk, monitoring of risk factors, imminence of risk and compliance with conditions and treatment outcomes is paramount alongside treatment to achieve best outcomes in terms of public protection.
+11.1 As shown in the earlier diagram, illustrating behaviours and the potential range of preventative responses, secondary and tertiary levels of behaviour include more specialised intervention.

+11.2 Secondary prevention may be necessary where there has been a behaviour of concern, or an environment combined with other factors signals high risk of potential harmful behaviours.
+Secondary level responses may include educative work, screening using the AIM checklist, further assessment, and safety planning.

+11.3 Tertiary prevention describes interventions that are necessary when a child or young person displays harmful sexual behaviours which are violent or abusive.
+Tertiary level responses will include screening using the AIM checklist, a full AIM assessment to inform direct intervention and safety planning.

+11.4 Where there is a need for further intervention for a child or young person A Child and Youth Justice Early Help referral should be made to C&YJearlyhelp@gov.gg.
+All referrals must be made via MASH, unless the case is already open to Children and Family Community Services.
+A referral form or any advice and guidance can be requested by contacting C&YJearlyhelp@gov.gg / 226923.

+11.5 Screening will be carried out in the first instance using the AIM checklist which will determine whether there is a need for bespoke educative work for the child/young person/family or a full AIM assessment.
+If required, the appropriate AIM assessment will be carried out to inform further intervention.

+11.6 Structured interventions are based on the harmful sexual behaviour itself and the developmental stage and learning ability of the child or young person.
+The interventions carried out consider factors that may have contributed to the harmful sexual behaviours, such as parenting, family, environmental factors, or any trauma they may have experienced.
+The Child and Youth Justice Service can offer AIM Intervention, Change for Good (NSPCC) and Inform (Lucy Faithfull Foundation) to support with both online and offline harmful sexual behaviour.

+11.7 Multi-agency safety planning will run alongside intervention.
+Further concerns should be documented and reported using the sexual behaviour recording form.